pytorch/rfcs/RFC-0011-InferenceMode.md

  ```
  - **Inference mode** a thread local state that can be turned on via RAII guard/context manager.
 (Either you are in inference mode, or you are not.)
 Intuitively, inference mode lets you do inference only operation with better performance than normal mode.
    - All operations do not create autograd graph, even if the inputs require_grad=True
-   - Setting requires_grad in inference mode will update requires_grad field on tensors, but behavior won't change.
+   - Setting requires_grad in inference mode will update requires_grad field on tensors, but it doesn't affect any behavior inside InferenceMode.
    - Things that continue to work:
      - Inplace operations on both normal/inference tensors are OK
         - Inplace operation on inference tensor is guaranteed not to VC bump
         - NB: if you do an inplace operation on a normal tensor, you WILL get a version counter bump
      - View operations on both normal/inference tensors are OK
         -  View operation on inference tensor is guaranteed not to allocate view metadata
-        -  View operation on normal tensor produces a "bad" normal tensor (for safety reasons).
-Bad normal tensors (impl: CreationMeta) cannot be inplace modified outside inference mode.
-These normal tensors behave identically to no_grad, except that they always raise error (rather than give a warning).
+        -  View operation on normal tensor produces a normal tensor(NO_GRAD_FN), behavior is the same as creating a view inside NoGrad mode.

 * **Inference tensor** are tensors that are constructed if and only if inference mode is enabled, with the exception of views on normal tensors.
 Non-inference tensors are called **normal tensors**.
     * Q: Why not views on normal tensors?
 A: Because we guarantee performance on inference tensors, but views on normal tensors require additional safety checks (e.g. normal tensor ----(view)---> ----(inplace)----> this should properly bump version on base which requires view produce a normal tensor).